 They likely insisted that you rely on good works to make it to heaven and that you lack true saving faith.
 Then they proceeded to describe your beliefs in half a dozen ways that seemed totally foreign to you.

 That’s where I come in.
 I’ve been a member of both faith communities and have engaged in dialogues with both sides.
-Because of that perspective, I felt it would be prudent to create the first-ever translation of Protestant beliefs into plain Mormonese.
+Because of that perspective, I felt it would be prudent to create a translation of Protestant beliefs into plain “Mormonese”.

 I had discovered a pearl of great price, and I sold everything I owned to gain it.
 Strange as it may seem to you, my dear reader, part of that price was my reliance on the Church of Jesus Christ of Latter-day Saints.
 I came to Jesus with nothing to offer, naked, and humiliated.
 He put His robes on me and the relationship I have with Him now is far beyond anything I had before.

 So this is the part where I slander the church, and tell you you’re going to hell, right?
 Wrong!
 My only goal is to help you throw away stereotypes and truly understand what Protestants believe.